sivel/sai/README.md

 A simple API utility for invoking Ansible playbooks

-This is not meant to be a replacement for AnsibleWorks [AWX](http://www.ansibleworks.com/ansibleworks-awx/).
-If you are looking for more advanced and robust functionality, you should look at AWX instead.
-In fact, you should probably look at AWX regardless of the complexity of your need or requirement for more advanced functionality.
+This is not meant to be a replacement for Ansible [Tower](http://www.ansible.com/ansible-tower).
+If you are looking for more advanced and robust functionality, you should look at Tower instead.
+In fact, you should probably look at Tower regardless of the complexity of your need or requirement for more advanced functionality.

 ## Installation